 Rather than having physical sliders, adjustments to this graphic EQ are made with a knob and scroll buttons.
 This makes it a bit slower to dial everything in but makes the pedal more durable with fewer moving parts and slots for dust to collect.

 The graphic representation of the EQ is shown on a digital screen.
-The level of the selected band and the current preset are show on separate screens.
+The level of the selected band and the current preset are shown on separate screens.

 Speaking of presets, there are 99 user-defined presets available on these pedals.
 These presets can be accessed directly from the pedal or remotely via a MIDI controller.